HLussiatti/SalaryForecast/README.md

 ---

 **Key Observations:**
-1. XGBoost and the Neural Network demonstrate the best performance on the test data, achieving the lowest RMSE and the highest R² but Neural Network shows the highest bias, indicating a stronger systematic underprediction.
+1. XGBoost and the Neural Network demonstrate best performance on the test data, achieving the lowest RMSE and the highest R² but Neural Network shows the highest bias, indicating a stronger systematic underprediction.
 3. Random Forest performs slightly worse than XGBoost in terms of RMSE but shows competitive results overall.
-4. The 95% confidence intervals demonstrate the stability of the XGBoost model, with relatively narrow ranges for MAE and RMSE.
+4. 95% confidence intervals demonstrate the stability of the XGBoost model, with relatively narrow ranges for MAE and RMSE.
 5. The R² interval indicates the model consistently explains a high proportion of variance in the test data.

 <div align="center">